 In most churches, donors continue to be very supportive of debt elimination efforts, needed renovations, and capital upgrades.
 Here are just a few of the factors motivating them.

-Critical Facilities Maintenance and Improvement: Many churches have both existing debt and critical capital needs that require immediate attention.
+Critical Facilities Maintenance and Improvement: Many churches have both existing debt and essential capital needs that require immediate attention.
 Combining debt elimination with facilities improvements is an excellent strategy for broadening the appeal during a capital campaign program.
-Today, most churches choose to add capital needs to debt elimination efforts, resulting in increased overall giving toward both.
+Today, most churches choose to incorporate capital needs into their debt elimination efforts, resulting in increased overall giving toward both.

 Preparing for the Next Chapter